amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

 ## Prebuilt Chat Widget
 If you want to add the customer chat widget (that is available in the Test Chat experience in the Amazon Connect website) to your website, here are the steps to do so.
 You can also refer to the `widgetIndex.html` file in this repo to see an example of how to use the widget.

+Note: you will want to show the widget only when there is a conversation in progress.
+If the widget is visible when there is no conversation, you will just see a loading spinner.

 1. In your website's html code, import the 'amazon-connect-chat-interface.js' file from this repo.